jorendorff/gc-in-50-lines/README.md

 Maybe we do garbage collection and nothing shakes loose.
 ==> And then what?

-That&rsquo;s an out of memory error.
+Well, that means you&rsquo;re out of memory!
-So I&rsquo;ll have allocate() return a null pointer.
-Of course there are other things you could do here, like throw an exception, or beg the operating system for more memory, or whatever.
+There are several things you could do here.
+You could ask the operating system for some more memory.
+You could throw an out-of-memory exception.

+Since I&rsquo;m trying to keep things simple, I&rsquo;ll just have `allocate()` return a null pointer here.
+This is bad because it means the application has to check the return value every time it calls `allocate()`.
+You never know when the system is going to run out of memory.
+But for our toy system, it&rsquo;ll be fine.

     Object* allocate() {
         if (free_list == nullptr) {  // out of memory